peterbednar/conll-utils/README.md

 #### Indexing sentences for machine learning

 Next, we will transform sentences into the training instances.
 This operation requires two iterations over the training data.
-In the first pass, we will create an index mapping the string values to the integers for FORM, concatenated UPOS & FEATS and DEPREL fields.
+In the first pass, we will create an index mapping the string values to the integers for FORM, UPOS & FEATS and DEPREL fields.
 In the second pass, we will pre-process and index training data and collect them in the list.

 ```python
 train_file = 'en_ewt-ud-train.conllu'